The Causal Information Bottleneck and Optimal Causal Variable Abstractions: Interventions on Abstractions

 \end{definition} Notice that a choice of prior over the possible atomic distributions on $X$ still needs to be made.
 In practice, we will make the choice that $p^{\star}(x)$ be uniform, so that $p^{\star}(x\mid t) = \frac{q(t\mid x)}{\sum_{\dot{x}} q(t\mid \dot{x})}$.

-In order to compute the effect of intervening on $T$ on the SCM variables $\mathbf{V}$, we compute the effect of the atomic interventions $\dop(X=x)$, and weight them with the likelihood of that intervention using the intervention decoder. \begin{definition}[Representation Intervention] The \emph{representation intervention distribution} $p_{\mathbf{V}}^{\dop(T=t)}$ is the weighted average of the atomic intervention distributions $p_{\mathbf{V}}^{\dop(X=x)}$ over $x\in R_{X}$, where the weights are given by the intervention decoder $p^{\star}(x\mid t)$.
+In order to compute the effect of intervening on $T$ on the SCM variables $\mathbf{V}$, we compute the effect of the atomic interventions $\dop(X=x)$, and weight them with the likelihood of that intervention using the intervention decoder. \begin{definition}[Variable Abstraction Intervention] The \emph{v-abstraction intervention distribution} $p_{\mathbf{V}}^{\dop(T=t)}$ is the weighted average of the atomic intervention distributions $p_{\mathbf{V}}^{\dop(X=x)}$ over $x\in R_{X}$, where the weights are given by the intervention decoder $p^{\star}(x\mid t)$.
 That is,

 \end{definition}